Mustangs Hope To Build On Record-Breaking Indoor Season

 Contact Coach Casey at email@example.com

-During the 2006 season, Casey led Forish to one of the best individual seasons in SMU history.
-Forish made her way into the record books as she became the Mustangs' first-ever Conference USA cross country champion and C-USA Athlete of the Year.
+In 2006, Casey coached Forish to one of the best individual seasons in SMU history, as she became the Mustangs' first-ever C-USA cross country champion and C-USA Athlete of the Year.
 A few weeks later she became the NCAA South Central Region champion (20:30.4) and was named NCAA South Central Region Athlete of the Year.
-After finishing 35th at the NCAA Cross Country Championships she received All-America honors for her outstanding effort.
+After finishing 35th at the NCAA Cross Country Championships, she received all-America honors.
+As a team, the Mustangs finished fifth at the 2006 NCAA South Central Regional.

+In addition to Forish, at the 2006 Conference USA Cross Country Championships, the team placed third for the second year in a row.
+Forish, then senior Jackson, and sophomore Jessa Simmons received all-conference honors.
 The 2007 season saw Casey lead the Mustangs to a No. 6 ranking in the South Central Region.
-Freshman Silje Fjortoft was named C-USA Cross Country Newcomer of the Year and posted impressive performances at Regionals (20:35 in the 6k).
-Fjortoft was the second straight Casey-coached athlete to win Athlete of the Year honors in the region following Rachael Forish in 2006.
+That was when then freshman Silje Fjortoft was named C-USA Newcomer of the Year, posting an impressive performance at Regionals (20:35 in the 6k).
+Fjortoft was the second straight Casey-coached athlete to win athlete of the year honors in the region, following Forish in 2006.

-The next season, SMU Cross Country would vault its way to a 20th place finish in the NCAA Division I Championships, the highest the program has finished in over a decade.
-The Mustangs captured the C-USA title and were a mainstay in the national rankings throughout the year.
-Silje Fjortoft followed her impressive inaugural season by being named Conference-USA Cross Country Athlete of the Year as voted upon by the league's head coaches during her sophomore season.
-The success was not only on the track for Mustang Cross Country in 2008, but also in the classroom as the team was named one of the 2008 NCAA Division I Scholar Teams of the Year by the USTFCCCA.
-The team boasted an impressive cumulative 3.29 GPA with Fjortoft and Jessica Simmons being selected to the C-USA All-Academic Team.
+In 2008, SMU Cross Country vaulted to 20th in the NCAA Division I Championships.
+It was the highest placing for the program in more than a decade.
+The Mustangs' captured the C-USA title and were a mainstay in the national rankings throughout the year.
+Now sophomore Fjortoft was named C-USA Athlete of the Year by league coaches.
+Also in 2008, the Mustangs were named one of the 2008 NCAA Division I Scholar Teams of the Year by the USTFCCCA.
+The team posted a cumulative 3.29 GPA with Fjortoft and Simmons selected to the C-USA All-Academic Team.

 Prior to joining the staff full time (2002-2004), Casey assisted in the development of standout distance runner Karin van Rooyen, a two-time All-American, NCAA South Central Regional Champion, Western Athletic Conference (WAC) & SMU record holder, two-time WAC Athlete of the Year, and three-time WAC Champion.